Wimpole through the ages

 The 3rd Earl of Hardwicke (1757–1834) was a politician with an interest in architecture and agricultural improvement.
-Uniting these interests, in 1790, he commissioned Sir John Soane, a celebrated architect, to make dramatic alterations to the interior of the house including the Yellow Drawing Room, Bath House and the Bookroom and to build a model farm.
+Uniting these interests, in 1790 he commissioned Sir John Soane to make dramatic alterations to the interior of the house, including the Yellow Drawing Room, Bath House and the Book Room and to build a model farm.

-Vice Admiral Charles Yorke (1799–1873), also known as 'Old Blowhard', became the 4th Earl in 1834.
+Vice-Admiral Charles Yorke (1799–1873), also known as 'Old Blowhard', became the 4th Earl in 1834.
 With rigorous efficiency he regulated the estate finances.
-Changes to the house and gardens included the new servant wing, giant conservatory and new stable block.
+Changes to the house and gardens included the new servants' wing, giant conservatory and new stable block.
 He even founded an estate fire brigade.
 He entertained Queen Victoria and Price Albert for two days in 1843.

 The 5th Earl of Hardwicke (1836–97) was an inveterate gambler in the circle of the Prince of Wales and was known as 'Champagne Charlie'.
 He amassed huge debts with the Agar-Robartes Bank, and Wimpole was put up for sale but failed to find a buyer.
 Lord Robartes took over the house and estate in his capacity of chairman of the bank.

 The Viscounts Clifden (1894–1937)